gatein/gatein-portal/README.txt

 * MAVEN CONFIGURATION:
 **********************

-* edit ${basedir}/profiles.xml and replace the values mentionned so that:
+* edit packaging/profiles.xml and replace the values mentioned so that:
   * ${exo.projects.directory.dependencies} directory contains :
   ** ${exo.projects.app.tomcat.version}/ a clean Tomcat installation, to be used as packaging template ** ${exo.projects.app.jboss.version}/ a clean JBoss installation, to be used as packaging template